inspatiallabs/inspatial-dev/packages/run-draft/doc/philosophy.md

 InSpatial Run's core DNA is universal rendering.
 We asked a simple but revolutionary question: _What if React Native and React were one unified standard instead of two separate ecosystems?_

-What if you could write JSX once and deploy everywhere—web, mobile, embedded devices (Apple Watch, Google Watch), spatial platforms (Vision Pro, Meta Quest, AndroidXR)—without rewriting for react-dom here and react-native there?
+What if you could write JSX once and deploy everywhere web, mobile, embedded devices (Apple Watch, Google Watch), spatial platforms (Vision Pro, Meta Quest, AndroidXR) without rewriting for react-dom here and react-native there?

 ### Why We Love JSX (But Not React's Baggage)